Finding and developing innovative solutions that bring us closer to 'One Planet – Zero Hunger'.

-After years of decreasing hunger, the global population suffering hunger is rising again.
-Environmental degradation and climate change as well as social inequalities and conflicts are increasing, threatening the livelihoods of millions.
+After years of decreasing hunger, the global population suffering from hunger is rising again.
+Environmental degradation, climate change, social inequalities, and conflicts are increasing, threatening the livelihoods of millions.
 Thus, when, if not now, is the time to take action?

-With the help of innovative and creative solutions that make our world a better place we aim at achieving our goal #oneplanet #zerohunger.
+With the help of innovative and creative solutions that make our world a better place, we aim to achieve our goal #oneplanet #zerohunger.

 There are so many great ideas within our organization inspired by the problems we witness within the communities where we work.
-To give these ideas the chance to grow big, Welthungerhilfe has created a space, where the organization's employees can present and test these ideas and exchange with colleagues around the globe – #InnoLab!
+To give these ideas the chance to grow big, Welthungerhilfe (WHH) has created a space, where our organization's employees can present and test these ideas and exchange them with colleagues around the globe – #InnoLab!

-Within the Innovation Lab, Welthungerhilfe colleagues can refine, iterate and advance their ideas in a short timeframe with facilitation from the Innovation Unit.
-A jury, made up of both external and internal Welthungerhilfe colleagues, rates the presented and elaborated ideas and selects one winning idea.
+Within the Innovation Lab, WHH colleagues can refine, iterate and advance their ideas in a short timeframe with facilitation from the Innovation Unit.
+A jury, made up of both external and internal WHH colleagues, rates the presented ideas and selects one winning idea.

 Innovation Lab 2022